 See restrictions and instructions below:

 Remove non-metal parts first and put in garbage.
 Bring metal parts and battery only.
-Call first if you can't remove non-metal parts.

 Remove all non-metal parts before taking lawn, yard and garden equipment to a scrap metal recycler or county drop-off facility.